skinex/PyQT_ClientManagerCRUD_SQLIte/README.md

-# CRUD-SQLite-
+# ClientManage-
-The program, for standard database queries, SELECT, UPDATE, INSERT, DELETE.
-The SQLite database was used.
-The user interface is created in QtDesigner.
-The implementation used PyQT5.
+This is a small desktop app built on PyQT framework and using SQLIte as DB The user interface is created in QtDesigner.
+The implementation used PyQT5 framework version.
 ====================
-Code for connect with database:
+Database connection code:
 ```python
 self.db = QtSql.QSqlDatabase.addDatabase('QSQLITE')
 self.db.setDatabaseName('fieldlist.db')
 ```
-Select data in tableView:
+Code for querying row and presenting it in tableView:
 ```python
 self.model = QtSql.QSqlTableModel()
 self.model.setTable('field')